 Schools are also on the hook for quickly deciphering and implementing state and federal guidelines for ERT.
 These can, again, cause wildly different approaches in online teaching.
 As a result, ERT often becomes a knee-jerk content delivery model, making it nearly impossible to adequately adapt all coursework and resources on such a wide scale in such a short time.
 This is not the case with Ottawa University.
 Ottawa University was one of the first to embrace a growing demand for programs specifically tailored to the needs and learning styles of adult students.
 Our highly accredited institution is a true pioneer in online learning.

 In extenuating circumstances like war or lockdown, ERT may be unavoidable, even acceptable and welcomed, considering the vast demand for access to education and the alternative of not having it at all.
-Online learning in 2020 has become exactly that for many students of all ages across the world.
+Online learning has become exactly that for many students of all ages across the world.
 But is that the only online education option?
 The answer is “No.”